Share this:

 513-621-4400

 Fountain Square has a rich heritage as the center of Cincinnati’s civic, social, and commercial life.
-Today, it serves as the epicenter of downtown and the City’s central gathering space.
+Today, it serves as the epicenter of downtown and the city’s central gathering space.
 Bands typically include a jazz piano, drums, trumpet, and sax with a tenor to accompany the music.

 Japp’s – Since 1879